Higher Laminations and Affine Buildings: Introduction

 The theory has geometric consequences as well.
 For example, Fock and Goncharov show that the corresponding representations are discrete and faithful (this was also shown by Labourie and Guichard for $G=SL_m$ using different methods).
-Another surprising consequence of their approach is that they can completely recover Thurston's theory of laminations.
-In the 80's, Thurston invented the theory of laminations in a completely different context--the geometry and topology of two- and three-dimensional manifolds.
+Another surprising consequence of their approach is that they can completely recover Thurston's theory of measured laminations.

+In the 70's and 80's, Thurston invented the theory of laminations in a completely different context--the geometry and topology of two- and three-dimensional manifolds.
+Laminations arose from both the study of geodesics on hyperbolic surfaces and the study of Riemann surfaces via quadratic differentials.
+They gave a tool to analyze how hyperbolic/Riemann surfaces could degenerate, and gave a mapping class group-equivariant compactification of Teichmuller space.

-Fock and Goncharov show that Thurston's space of measured laminations arises by taking the tropical points of the $PGL_2$ (or $SL_2$) moduli space.
+Fock and Goncharov show that Thurston's space of measured laminations arises in a completely different way: by taking the tropical points of the $PGL_2$- and $SL_2$- moduli spaces $\X_{PGL_2,S}$ and $\A_{SL_2,S}$.
+This is surprising, as it gives an algebraic description of an object of geometric origin.

 Moreover, by analogy, they define higher laminations as the tropical points of higher Teichmuller space.
-For the case of $SL_2$, they show how their definition of laminations is equivalent to the definition by Thurston.
 However, for groups of higher rank, a more concrete definition in the spirit of Thurston has remained elusive.
-Such a definition would confirm that the definition of Fock and Goncharov is the correct one, and clarify the bridge between ideas from geometric topology and the study of $G$-bundles on surfaces.
+Such a definition would confirm that the definition of Fock and Goncharov is the correct one, and clarify the bridge between ideas from geometric topology and the study of $G$-local systems on surfaces.

-In this paper, we give a definition of higher laminations for the space of framed $G(\mathbb{R})$-local systems on a surface $S$ and show that it coincides with the tropical points of higher Teichmuller space.
-We will show in a future paper that we can extend much of what was done in \cite{FG3} for $SL_2$ laminations--the construction of functions corresponding to laminations, and duality pairings--to the case of general $G$; moreover, the construction of these functions should lead to analogues of length functions.
+In this paper, we give a completely explicit definition of higher laminations for the space of framed $G(\mathbb{R})$-local systems on a surface $S$ and show that it coincides with the tropical points of higher Teichmuller space.
+We expect that one can extend much of what was done in \cite{FG3} for $SL_2$ laminations--the construction of functions corresponding to laminations, duality pairings, analogues of length functions--to the case of general $G$.

 Another reason our definition is the right one is that it involves affine buildings, and is in agreement with work of Morgan, Shalen, Alessandrini, and Parreau \cite{MS}, \cite{A}, \cite{P}.
-Our main results are as follows:
+Morgan and Shalen gave general procedures for compactifying $SL_2(\R)$ and $SL_2(\C)$ character varieties of two- and three-manifolds using spaces of $R$-trees.
+They show that this theory is equivalent to the theory of laminations (laminations and $R$-trees are, in the appropriate sense, dual to each other).